thephpleague/uri-src/docs/components/7.0/modifiers.md

 URI modifiers
 =======

-Sometimes you do not wish to change the full component of a URI, but you are interested in updating part of one of its component.
-In order to do so in PHP the code can quickly become a headache with a lot of edge case.
-For instance here's how you would update the query string from a given URI object:
+In some cases, you may not need to modify an entire URI, but only a specific portion of one of its components.
+In PHP, performing such partial updates can quickly become complex and error-prone.
+For example, the following illustrates how to update the query string of an existing URI object:

 ~~~php
 <?php